Correlates of Image Memorability in Vision Encoders: Activations, Attention Entropy, Patch Uniformity and Autoencoder Losses: Introduction

-In this paper, we explore the internals of \textit{transformer-based} vision encoders to see if they capture information that is a good predictor of \textit{human} memorability, without being trained to this end.
-We consider activations, attention entropy, image uniformity and autoencoder loss.
+In this paper, for the first time, we investigate the extent to which state-of-the-art \textbf{transformer-based vision encoders} capture \textbf{correlates of image memorability} in a way compatible with the findings in visual cognition, without being trained specifically for this purpose.
+We first explore the internals of these encoders, inspecting activations, distributions of the attention applied over the image regions and the uniformity of the image regions.
+Secondly, we train sparse autoencoders built on the representations from vision encoders to investigate the correlation between reconstruction loss and memorability.
 Our results indicate that model-internal features correlate with memorability to some extent, although the patterns across layers and models are not very consistent.
-On the other hand, our sparse autoencoders yield losses that strongly correlate with memorability, outperforming previous approaches.
+On the other hand, our sparse autoencoders yield losses that strongly correlate with memorability in the MemCat dataset, outperforming previous approaches, as well as generalizing to the LaMem dataset.
+The features encoded by the autoencoders also allow us to interpret what properties affect the memorability of images the most, supporting previous findings regarding across- and within-scene category variation.\footnote{Code and models available at \url{https://github.com/ecekt/ image_memorability_memvis}}